angrykoala/node-wizardry-book/introduction-to-js-and-es6.md

 As you can see, it is pretty straightforward.
 Now you may be thinking.
 What's so great about this?.

-In a nutshell, the most interesting fact about JS functions is that they are _object_ \(throws confetti\), which means that they can be used as any other variable:
+In a nutshell, the most interesting fact about JS functions is that they are _objects_ \(throws confetti\), which means that they can be used as any other variable:

 ```js
 function funcA(){